Sathya Sai Baba: Sathya Sai International Organization

 The Sri Sathya Sai International Organization was founded in the 1960s by Sathya Sai Baba.
 Initially called the "Sri Sathya Sai Seva Samithi", it was established "to enable its members to undertake service activities as a means to spiritual advancement."
 In 2020, Sri Satya Sai Central Trust was granted Special Consultative status by the United Nations Economic and Social Council.

 The Sathya Sai International Organization reports that there are an estimated 1,200 Sathya Sai Baba Centres in 114 countries.
 However, the number of active Sai Baba followers is hard to determine.
 Estimates vary from 6 million up to nearly 100 million.
 In India itself, Sai Baba drew followers predominantly from the upper-middle-class, the urban sections of society who have the "most wealth, education and exposure to Western ideas."
 In 2002, he said he had followers in 178 countries.

 Sathya Sai Baba founded a large number of schools and colleges, hospitals, and other charitable institutions in India and abroad, the net financial capital of which is usually estimated at ₹ 400 billion (US$9 billion).
 However, estimates as high as ₹ 1.4 trillion (about US$31.5bn) have also been made.

-Sri Sathya Sai Baba's 100th Birthday Celebrations have been commemorated by a specially designed logo created by the SSSIO.
-It is a humble and sincere effort to capture the uniqueness of Sri Sathya Sai Baba in this logo.
+In November 2025, the Sri Sathya Sai Baba's 100th Birthday Celebrations were commemorated by a specially designed logo created by the SSSIO.
+The organization stated it was a humble and sincere effort to capture the uniqueness of Sri Sathya Sai Baba in this logo.

-Time line of developments, schools, projects and charities
+Timeline of developments, schools, projects and charities

-In 1950 Prasanthi Nilayam, his Puttaparthi ashram completed construction and with in 4 years, a general hospital in Puttaparthi was established (1954).
+In 1950 Prasanthi Nilayam, his Puttaparthi ashram completed construction and within 4 years, a general hospital in Puttaparthi was established (1954).
 Over a decade later in 1968 the first education project, a college for girls was set up in Anantapur.
 The Sri Sathya Sai Central Trust, a charitable trust that undertakes social welfare projects and acts as an umbrella for many seva projects was begun in 1972.
 In 1976 another general hospital in Whitefield, outside of Bangalore was completed followed by a boys' college in Puttaparthi in 1978.
 The inauguration of the Sri Sathya Sai University (Puttaparthi campus), happened on 22 November 1981.

 In 1991, Sri Sathya Sai Institute of Higher Medical Sciences was completed.

 The Anantapur drinking water project launched in 1995 would be the first of many water projects taken up by Sai Baba, others included the Medak & Mahabubnagar drinking water projects (2001), the Chennai water project in 2002 and the East & West Godavari water projects completed in 2007.

 A decade later, another Sri Sathya Sai Institute of Higher Medical Sciences began operations in Bangalore along with the Sri Sathya Sai Super Specialty Hospital in Whitefield, offering free medical services.
 In 2009 the construction of Sri Sathya Sai University campus began.

 Years after Sai Baba's passing, Vivek Kumar wrote, "the things that he executed were out of his love towards humanity.
 He provided free education, healthcare and water to people who never even dreamt of getting it."